Complaints

 • If the problem cannot be resolved informally, ask for a copy of the organisation's complaints procedure.
 Every NHS and Social Care Organisation should have one.

-If you need advice and support in taking forward a complaint you can get that through the Department of Health complaints page (opens new window); charities such as Age UK (opens new window) and Independent Age (opens new window); through the Patient Advice and Liaison Services (PALS) (opens new window) available in all NHS Trusts; or through local advocacy services.
+If you need advice and support in taking forward a complaint you can get that through the Department of Health complaints page (opens new window); charities such as Independent Age (opens new window); through the Patient Advice and Liaison Services (PALS) (opens new window) available in all NHS Trusts; or through local advocacy services.

 • Complaints Posters